oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 An engineering system **MAY** define any number of components and interpret them in any way desired.

-> NOTE: The intent is to use the components of `id` to group results from similar runs, such as “all nightly Credential Scanner runs.”
+> NOTE: The intent is to use the components of `id` to group results from similar runs, such as "all nightly Credential Scanner runs."
 A SARIF viewer might display a set of runs in a tree view, grouped by the components of `id`.

 > EXAMPLE 1: A run whose `id` is `"My Nightly Run/Debug/x64/2018-10-10"` belongs to the category `"My Nightly Run/Debug/x64"`.
 Presumably, this is the run from October 10, 2018.